trevisanj/PFANT/README.md

 #### 2.3.1 Linux users

-The code can be compiled using the [CBFortran IDE](fortran/README.md), or using the console:
+Enter the following on your console to compile the Fortran source code:

 ```shell
 cd PFANT